 Recent research for the University of Washington found that a natural aptitude for learning languages is a better predictor of coding proficiency than maths.
 Instinctively, you might think there are strong comparisons between maths and coding, but code is a language, and mastering it requires many of the same logical steps to be taken.

 Code has a natural grammar and vocabulary to unlock.
-If you find your child is particularly good at it, you should also find their ability to learn new languages is heightened.
+If you find a child is particularly good at it, you should also find their ability to learn new languages is heightened.

-Compass International School recognises the importance of coding in a modern curriculum that skills students up for today’s jobs market.
+Nord Anglia Education recognise the importance of coding in a modern curriculum that skills students up for today’s jobs market.
 To find out more about how your local Nord Anglia school incorporates coding into the curriculum, head to our schools page.